-However, the group HR director was concerned that there would be serious flight risks and future skills gaps if they could not fully understand their workforce dynamics.
-This lack of visibility also left them open to the dangers of compliance failures; the gender pay gap being one such example.
+However, the group HR director was concerned that there would be serious flight risks and future skills gaps if they could not fully understand their workforce.
+Consequently, this lack of visibility left them open to the dangers of compliance failures.
+The gender pay gap being one such example.

 The major task for all organizations following an M&A is to merge the people processes.
 This challenge is mammoth, high-risk and essential.
 Very few have the skills in-house to manage this and so pull in the skills of partners such as NGA HR.

 The flip side of M&A is divestment.
 This is happening more and more as business groups sell their less profitable companies to focus on growth areas.
-To demerge HR and payroll processes is far more challenging than standardizing and this is where NGA HR’s strengths lie.
+Separating HR and payroll processes is far more challenging than standardizing and this is where NGA HR’s strengths lie.

 Once the decision has been made to sell, the board of the parent company wants rid.
 This need for speed opens complicated people challenges.
-Refer to the earlier blog for the example from Philippe Manzanares, VP HRIS, Payroll, Reporting & Global HR Policies at Coty.
+See our blog with comments from Philippe Manzanares at Coty.

 Where M&A is often a positive marriage of convenience, divestiture can have all the challenges of a messy divorce.
 Who and how will we look after the ‘children’ and how will we ‘finance’ them?

-Suddenly alone from the parent company, the resources, facilities and budgets once available are diminished and strict timelines for the separation from core systems and assets, including HR and payroll systems, are set.
+Suddenly alone from the parent company, resources, facilities and budgets once available are diminished.
+Strict timelines are set for the separation from systems and assets, including HR and payroll.
 People data needs to be separated and critical talent replaced.
-This might even mean the complete rebuilding of business functions including HR.
+This might even mean the complete rebuilding of business functions.
 How do you do this without the systems in place?

-It’s from the planning stage that NGA HR goes into clients to work with the divestment teams.
+NGA HR goes into clients right from the planning stage to work with their divestment teams.
 Step one is to establish what needs to be achieved to meet the overall objectives of the separation.

-We’ve been through this in our own business several times and so fully understand the 360 challenges and emotions that go with this.
-No one likes to give up what works and they’re familiar with and no one likes to give anything away without a fight!
+We’ve been through this in our own business several times and so fully understand the challenges and emotions that go with this.
+No one likes to give up what works and they’re familiar with.
+Nobody likes to give anything away without a fight either!